TwinLizzie/NGnoidTV/NGNUITY.md

 ### Creating a viable alternative to Communism and PieInTheSkyism

-What do I think of other Marxists?
-Better yet - what do I think about the Venus project?
+My own interactions with Marxists (on the internet) haven't been as pleasant as I would have wanted them to be, admittedly.
+On the other hand, I have never contacted groups such as the Venus Project before.
+As a teenager, I used to be penpals with British philosopher David Pearce, for some time.
+The Abolitionist Project and Negative Utilitarianism had a profound influence on me in late high school (2009-2010), though it left a lot to be desired in terms of more immediate concerns such as the growing wealth gap and the rising costs of living.
+What do I think about the Venus project, anyway?
 We pretty much want the same things, and would be happy to work together given the opportunity.

 The key difference is that the NGnuity: Renaissance seeks to start work on expediting the Singularity [immediately] and with no excuse.
 We're more focused on practicality; taking advantage of the tools that we have right now at our disposal in order to lay down the building blocks for a post-scarcity civilization.